LintonKoch/SQL-Learning/README.md

 *TRUNCATE is DELETE without a WHERE clause.
 However, the table structure is retained.
 TRUNCATE is way faster due to not having to go row by row like a DELETE statement.
 *AUTO-INCREMENTATION IS NOT RESET BY A DELETE STATEMENT!!!

+145: How many departments are there in the employee database?